aaronalonsotorrens/Project-4-medication-tracker/README.md

 ---

-## 📊 Admin Dashboard & Analytics

-Administrators access a comprehensive dashboard presenting aggregated insights on medication usage and side effect reports:

-- **Totals & Trends:** The dashboard displays overall counts of medications and side effects recorded.

-- **Category Breakdown:** Data is grouped by health categories for medications and side effect categories, showing the most common entries.

-- **Demographic Filters:** Leveraging extended user profile data (gender, age, country), the dashboard offers filtering options by gender (Male, Female, Other, All).
-This segmentation provides targeted analytics to uncover trends or issues specific to demographic groups.

-- **Raw SQL Queries:** The app uses optimized raw SQL queries to aggregate data efficiently, joining medication and side effect records with user profiles.

-This rich, dynamic dashboard supports better monitoring and informed decision-making to improve user health management.

----

-## ⚙️ Technical Details

-- **Models:** The `Medication` model stores medication details, user linkage, and category selections.
-The `SideEffect` model links side effects to medications and users, with categorized types and descriptions.
-User demographic data is stored separately in a `UserProfile` model extending Django’s default User.

-- **Forms:** Custom forms leverage Django’s forms framework with styled widgets for consistent UI:

-  - `CustomSignupForm` extends Django Allauth signup, adding fields for first name, last name, gender (dropdown), age, and country (using django-countries).
-  - `MedicationForm` handles medication data entry with input validation and dropdowns for categories.
-  - `SideEffectForm` manages side effect reporting, with dropdown selection and a textarea for detailed descriptions.

-- **Views:** Class-based views handle listing, creating, updating, and deleting medications with user access control.
-Side effect reporting and deletion include POST handling with messages for success/failure feedback.
-The admin dashboard view uses raw SQL and staff-only access restrictions.

-- **User Experience:** Pagination, dropdown menus, and confirmation prompts ensure ease of use and prevent accidental data loss.
-Side effects are displayed grouped by medication for context.

----

 ## 🎨 Project Design

 This project combines clean visual design with full CRUD functionality to ensure an intuitive and user-friendly experience.